 Traditional oil paintings take at least six months to dry sufficiently for a first varnish coat and framing.
 Works marked NYFS (Not yet for sale) are currently drying but will be available soon either directly from me or via one of my gallery outlets.
 I'm happy to accept paypal so if you buy direct, you'll be protected by their buyer guarantee scheme.
-Prints of all works are available immediately from Zazzle.
+Reasonably priced prints of most works are also available.

 One of the great powers of photography as an art form is it's realism.
 I don't just mean that it looks real but that when one sees a photograph it portrays an event that really happened, a person that really lived.
 In that way photographs have the ability to move us in ways no other art form can, even in an age of digital manipulation.

-As it happens these kind of images follow what was very much a Victorian tradition.
+As it happens this style of imagery follows what was very much a Victorian tradition.
 Models photographed in studio settings with a variety of found objects and painted backdrops depicting scenes far more exotic than the sitters were ever likely to experience first hand.
-Perhaps there's even a little irony too since my sitters in the modern world are combined into images that depict a past they will never be able to physically experience.
+Perhaps there's even a little irony too since the modern people in our works are combined into images that depict a past they will never be able to physically experience either.

 Join my friends list on facebook.